Utah Mold Removal

-About Mold and Mold Removal
+About Mold & Mold Removal

-It is a fact that molds produce allergens and irritants that can cause exposed individuals to experience symptoms of hay fever i.e. sneezing, runny nose, skin rashes, irritated eyes as well as nose, throat and lung ailments.
+It is a fact that molds produce allergens and irritants that can cause exposed individuals to experience symptoms of hay fever i.e. sneezing, runny nose, skin rashes, irritated eyes as well as nose, throat, and lung ailments.

-Other symptoms that have been associated with mold: burning eyes, blurred vision, respiratory illness, chest pains, chest tightness, shortness of breath, wheezing, dry cough, nasal congestion, aggravated asthma and cognitive disorder.
+Other symptoms that have been associated with mold: burning eyes, blurred vision, respiratory illness, chest pains, chest tightness, shortness of breath, wheezing, dry cough, nasal congestion, aggravated asthma, and cognitive disorder.

 If you have mold or believe you have mold, an inspection is a beginning point.
-For a nominal fee we can come on site and perform an inspection, taking into consideration the history of the property, current dampness, the moisture source, affected materials, and suspected affected areas.
-We have a variety of moisture detection meters and devices, and experience in looking for and detecting mold.
+For a nominal fee, we can come on-site and perform an inspection, taking into consideration the history of the property, current dampness, the moisture source, affected materials, and suspected affected areas.
+We have a variety of moisture detection meters and devices and experience in looking for and detecting mold.
 Call us for a mold inspection if you have concerns about your property.

 Mold and Mildew